Do1e

 ssh-keygen -t rsa -b 8192

-On Linux/Mac, it is saved by default in ~/.ssh/id_rsa (private key), ~/.ssh/id_rsa.pub (public key)
+On Linux/Mac, it is saved by default in ~/.ssh/id_rsa or ~/.ssh/id_ed25519 (private key), ~/.ssh/id_rsa.pub or ~/.ssh/id_ed25519.pub (public key).

-On Windows, it is saved by default in the C:\Users\[username]\.ssh folder, with the same names
+On Windows, it is saved by default in the C:\Users\[username]\.ssh folder, with the same names.

-::: banner {error}
+::: banner {warning}

 :::

-You can configure ~/.ssh/config on your own computer as follows, so you can connect to the server directly using the ssh s1 command, which is more convenient
+You can configure ~/.ssh/config on your own computer as follows, so you can connect to the server directly using the ssh s1 command, which is more convenient.

 Host s1